 - If there is an underlying medical problem, treatment for this may stop urine infections occurring.

-- For some people with recurring urine infections, a low dose of antibiotic taken continuously may be prescribed.
+- For some people with repeated urine infections, a low dose of antibiotic taken continuously may be prescribed.

 Management of suspected bacterial urinary tract infection in adults; Scottish Intercollegiate Guidelines Network - SIGN (updated July 2012)

 Guidelines on Urological Infections; European Association of Urology (2015)

 Urinary tract infection (lower) - women; NICE CKS, July 2015 (UK access only)